In order to get an internship approved by the Department of C&CJ, the following steps are required:

 9. During and after your internship:

 a.
-During your first week, send Dr. Schnupp an e-mail with an up-to-date work schedule.
+During your first week, send Dr. Ridener an e-mail with an up-to-date work schedule.

 b.
 Write down all due dates for internship assignments.